narwhalacademy/zebra-crossing/README.md

 #### Be prepared

-- To remotely wipe the contents of your devices using a tracking app (e.g. [Find My](https://www.apple.com/icloud/find-my/) on iOS, [Find My Device](https://support.google.com/accounts/answer/6160491?hl=en) on Android, [Prey](https://www.preyproject.com), [Lookout Security](https://www.lookout.com/)).
+- To remotely wipe the contents of your devices.
+See scenario above titled `Somebody took my phone/computer!`
 - To be on the receiving end of an email phishing campaign (as journalist emails are usually more public than others).

-#### Protect yourself

-- If you're traveling, review the `Crossing an international border` scenario above.
-- If you're covering a protest, review the `Attending a protest` scenario above and decide which parts apply to you (if you have special journalist rights/protections where you're working).
-- Use a VPN if you're browsing the internet at the office (website administrators can usually see that you're coming from, say, the New York Times network)

 #### Protect your sources

-- Use email less, as [even end-to-end encrypted email leaves a trail of metadata](https://freedom.press/training/blog/how-reporters-emails-get-got-case-studies-legal-request-hacking/).
+- Use email as little as possible as [even end-to-end encrypted email leaves a trail of metadata](https://freedom.press/training/blog/how-reporters-emails-get-got-case-studies-legal-request-hacking/).
 - To exchange messages, use an end-to-end encrypted messaging app that doesn't store metadata like [Signal](https://www.signal.org/).
 (Don't use Twitter DMs!)
-- Use [Signal](https://www.signal.org/) or [Jitsi](https://jitsi.org/) for end-to-end encrypted voice and video calls.
+- For voice/video calls, also use an end-to-end encrypted app like [Signal](https://www.signal.org/) or [Wire](https://wire.com/en/products/personal-secure-messenger/).
 - Use the security features in Signal and Whatsapp – see Martin Shelton's articles on [Locking Down Signal](https://medium.com/@mshelton/locking-down-signal-d71678f653d3) and [Upgrading WhatsApp security](https://medium.com/@mshelton/upgrading-whatsapp-security-386c8ce496d3).
-- Have your organization set up [SecureDrop](https://securedrop.org/).
+- For document transfers, have your organization set up [SecureDrop](https://securedrop.org/).
 Failing that, encourage people to use [OnionShare](https://onionshare.org/).
-- Blur faces from photos and videos (e.g. Android [ObscuraCam](https://guardianproject.info/apps/obscuracam/), Youtube [instructions](https://technology.witness.org/2016/02/how-to-use-youtubes-new-blurring-feature-to-protect-identities/)).
+- Blur faces from photos and videos.
+See the `Store less share less` section in the `Attending a protest` scenario above.
-- Erase media metadata using [these apps](https://www.maketecheasier.com/best-apps-remove-exif-data-from-images/).
 - See Ted Han and Quinn Norton's [Protecting Your Sources When Releasing Sensitive Documents](https://source.opennews.org/articles/how-protect-your-sources-when-releasing-sensitive-/).
 - See Martin Shelton's [Opening Secure Channels for Confidential Tips](https://source.opennews.org/articles/opening-secure-channels-confidential-tips/).

+#### Protect yourself

+- Use a secondary phone number on Signal to talk to your sources, and to create a public tip line.
+Follow Yael Grauer's guide on [How To Use Signal Without Giving Out Your Phone Number Using a Chromebook and an Old Phone](https://blog.yaelwrites.com/how-to-use-signal-without-giving-out-your-phone-number-using-a-chromebook-and-an-old-phone/).
+- If you're traveling, review the `Crossing an international border` scenario above.
+- If you're covering a protest, review the `Attending a protest` scenario above and decide which parts apply to you (if you have special journalist rights/protections where you're working).
+- Use a VPN if you're browsing the internet at the office (website administrators can usually see that you're coming from, say, the New York Times network).

 #### Protect your data

 - Make sure you're using an email/storage provider that's not owned/linked to an organization that you're reporting on.
 - Be aware that [courts can compel Google to hand over all of your data](https://medium.com/@tinfoilpress/newsrooms-lets-talk-about-g-suite-1672a36eb235).
 - Move all of your work onto end-to-end encrypted platforms.
-(E.g. [Protonmail](https://protonmail.com/) or [Tutanota](https://tutanota.com/) for email, store documents in a [Tresorit](https://tresorit.com/) or [SpiderOak](https://spideroak.com/) cloud.)
+(E.g. [Protonmail](https://protonmail.com/) or [Tutanota](https://tutanota.com/) for email, [CryptPad](cryptpad.fr/) for docs/spreadsheets.
 - Store sensitive data in a password-protected cloud or external storage device as much as possible.
 See the `Lock up sensitive files` section above.
 - Remember to permanently erase sensitive files from your computer: use [Eraser for Windows](https://eraser.heidi.ie/) and [File Shredder for Mac](https://apps.apple.com/us/app/fileshredder/id418094085?mt=12).